-But while these writers wrote at different times to believers in different settings and using different approaches (no sign of imposed uniformity here), it becomes very clear that they are recounting the same story, communicating the same message.
+But while these writers wrote at different times to believers in different settings and using different approaches (no sign of imposed uniformity here), it becomes very clear they’re recounting the same story, communicating the same message.
 The differences are real, but they tell us of the same Jesus, and the same faith and hope in him.

-As you read the gospels, it’s important to not fall into either of two extremes.
-The gospels record the historical accounts of Jesus, his ministry and the responses of the people.
+As you read the Gospels, it’s important to not fall into either of two extremes.
+The Gospels record the historical accounts of Jesus, his ministry and the responses of the people.
 But these books are much more than history.
 If you only focus on the historical details, you’ll miss the pulsing life of the story.
 On the other hand, these stories are more than inspiring myths or spiritual metaphors; they’re actual historical events.
-When these authors wrote the gospels, they were writing what they knew to be true and authentic.
-We study the gospels today because we firmly believe that these things truly happened.
+When these authors wrote the Gospels, they were writing what they knew to be true and authentic.
+We study the Gospels today because we firmly believe these things truly happened.

 I came to learn that the common, everyday language for Jesus, his disciples and the local Jews was Aramaic.
 When Jesus originally spoke the words we read in Scripture, he wasn’t speaking Greek, but Aramaic.
 Later, some of his disciples recorded these teachings for other believers.
 And they naturally wrote these accounts in Greek because it was the common language for Jews (and Gentiles) throughout the Roman empire and even beyond.
 As you might guess, whenever you have different people translating, there are bound to be variations in the results.
 They’ll convey the same meaning, but use different words.
 (Just imagine four different people independently translating a story from Spanish into English.
 Are they going to choose the same English words every time?)